AndrewCopeland/cam/cmd/cam/enable/README.md

 Enable an authentication service within DAP.
-This authentication service can then applied to a namespace which in turn can then be applied to an application within that namespace.
+This authentication service can be applied to a namespace which in turn can then be applied to an application within that namespace.

 ## Help
 ```